Insulin Degludec and Liraglutide

 • Hypokalemia: Insulin (especially IV insulin) causes a shift of potassium from the extracellular space to the intracellular space, possibly producing hypokalemia.
 If left untreated, hypokalemia may result in respiratory paralysis, ventricular arrhythmia and even death.
 Use with caution in patients at risk for hypokalemia (eg, loop diuretic use).
 Monitor serum potassium and supplement potassium when necessary.

 • Pancreatitis: Cases of acute and chronic pancreatitis (including fatal and nonfatal, hemorrhagic or necrotizing pancreatitis) have been reported with GLP-1 receptor agonists; monitor for signs and symptoms of pancreatitis (eg, persistent severe abdominal pain which may radiate to the back and which may or may not be accompanied by vomiting).
 If pancreatitis is suspected, discontinue use.
 Do not resume unless an alternative etiology of pancreatitis is confirmed.
-Use with caution in patients with a history of pancreatitis, cholelithiasis, and/or alcohol abuse; limited data regarding use in patients with a history of pancreatitis.
-Consider antidiabetic therapies other than liraglutide in patients with a history of pancreatitis.
+It is not known if liraglutide increases risk for development of pancreatitis in patients with a history of pancreatitis.

 • Renal effects: Acute renal failure and chronic renal failure exacerbation (including severe cases requiring hemodialysis) have been reported with liraglutide; some cases have been reported in patients with no known preexisting renal disease.
 Reports primarily occurred in patients with nausea, vomiting, diarrhea, or dehydration.
 Renal dysfunction was usually reversible with appropriate corrective measures, including discontinuation of liraglutide.
 Risk may be increased in patients receiving concomitant medications affecting renal function and/or hydration status.

-• Thyroid tumors: [US Boxed Warning] Dose-dependent and treatment duration–dependent thyroid C-cell tumors have developed in animal studies with liraglutide therapy; it is unknown whether liraglutide will cause thyroid C-cell tumors, including MTC, in humans, as the human relevance of liraglutide-induced rodent thyroid C-cell tumors has not been determined.
+• Thyroid tumors: [US Boxed Warning] Dose-dependent and treatment duration-dependent thyroid C-cell tumors have developed in animal studies with liraglutide therapy; it is unknown whether liraglutide will cause thyroid C-cell tumors, including MTC, in humans, as the human relevance of liraglutide-induced rodent thyroid C-cell tumors has not been determined.
 Patients should be counseled on the potential risk of MTC with the use of liraglutide and informed of symptoms of thyroid tumors (eg, neck mass, dysphagia, dyspnea, persistent hoarseness).
 Use is contraindicated in patients with a personal or a family history of MTC and in patients with multiple endocrine neoplasia syndrome type 2 (MEN2).
-Consultation with an endocrinologist is recommended in patients who develop elevated calcitonin concentrations or have thyroid nodules detected during imaging studies or physical exam.
+Patients who develop elevated calcitonin concentrations or have thyroid nodules detected during imaging studies or physical exam should be further evaluated.
 Routine monitoring of serum calcitonin or using thyroid ultrasound monitoring is of uncertain value for early detection of MTC in patients treated with liraglutide.

 • Gastroparesis: Liraglutide slows gastric emptying; has not been studied in patients with preexisting gastroparesis.